 - Once a skin begins to form, add blueberries and then remaining custard batter to pan.

-- Clafoutis can be served warm, but cool completely before sliding whole clafoutis from pan.
+- Clafoutis is classically served warm, but cool completely before sliding the whole clafoutis from the pie plate or pan.

-If using a gluten-free flour without xanthan gum, whisk 1/8 teaspoon into the flour before blending batter.
+If using a gluten-free flour without xanthan gum, whisk 1/8 teaspoon (a good pinch) into the flour before blending the batter.

 Keywords: clafoutis, Julia Child clafoutis, custard desserts, blueberry recipes, gluten-free desserts, French desserts